-Sometimes it may be required to perform cement quality tests at site within a very short period of time for evaluating the condition of the supplied cement.
-In most of the case it is not possible to have any laboratory test in short period of time.
-Therefore, quality check is performed with the help of some basic field tests.
-Although these tests are not very accurate, they provides some basic idea to the civil engineer regarding the quality of the cement.
+Sometimes it may be required to perform cement quality tests at a site within a very short period of time for evaluating the condition of the supplied cement.
+In most of the cases, it is not possible to have any laboratory test in the short period of time.
+Therefore, the quality check is performed with the help of some basic field tests.
+Although these tests are not very accurate, they provide some basic idea to the civil engineer regarding the quality of the cement.

 Field Tests of Cement for Civil Engineers

 - Date of Manufacturing: As the strength of cement reduces with age, the date of manufacturing of cement bags should be checked.

 - Cement Color: The color of cement should be uniform.
 It should be typical cement color i.e. gray color with a light greenish shade.